-- DO NOT plug your RV 30 amp shore cord into any receptacle that is not wired to National Electric Code for 30 amp 120 volt configuration.
-Doing so will supply the RV with the incorrect electrical power causing extensive damage to the electrical system and 120 volt components which would not be warrantable. - DO NOT plug in or unplug the shore cord while under load.
-Make sure all 120 volt components are turned off prior to connecting or disconnecting the shore cord or damage to the 120 volt systems may result.
-Turn off the breakers at the pedestal first before connecting or disconnecting the shore cord to prevent damage.
+- DO NOT plug in or unplug the shoreline cord while under load.
+Make sure all 120 volt components are turned off before connecting or disconnecting the shoreline cord or damage to the 120 volt systems may occur.
+Turn off the breakers at the pedestal first before connecting or disconnecting the shoreline cord to prevent damage.

-FAILURE TO PLUG YOUR SHORELINE CORD INTO A PROPERLY WIRED 30 AMP RECEPTACLE COULD LEAD TO AN INCREASED RISK OF DEATH, SERIOUS INJURY OR PROPERTY DAMAGE.
+FAILURE TO PLUG YOUR SHORELINE CORD INTO A PROPERLY WIRED 30 AMP RECEPTACLE COULD LEAD TO AN INCREASED RISK OF DEATH, SERIOUS INJURY OR PROPERY DAMAGE.